 - When the support from your OS vendor expires, Citrix might be limited in its ability to remediate problems.
 For deprecated or removed platforms, see Deprecation. - At least one desktop must be installed.
-You can specify through the ctxinstall.sh or

-- According to the Red Hat Enterprise Linux documentation, GNOME is the only desktop environment available in RHEL 9. - Do not use HWE kernel or HWE Xorg on Ubuntu. - Your user name format must comply with the systemd syntax rules for your current display manager.
+You can specify through the ctxinstall.sh or ctxsetup.sh script the GNOME, GNOME Classic, or MATE desktop environment to use in sessions. - According to the Red Hat Enterprise Linux documentation, GNOME is the only desktop environment available in RHEL 9.
+However, you can also use the Xfce desktop environment in RHEL 9 and Rocky Linux 9 if you have the EPEL repository installed. - Do not use HWE kernel or HWE Xorg on Ubuntu. - Your user name format must comply with the systemd syntax rules for your current display manager.
 For more information about the systemd user name syntax, see User/Group Name Syntax.